 - Investigation and follow-up of complaints regarding nuisances and land use violations.

-- Knowledge of materials and methods of construction.
+- Knowledge of materials and methods of construction for basic residential projects.

-- Knowledge of the codes and legal application thereof.
+- Basic understanding of local building codes and their legal application.

-- Ability to read and objectively interpret code requirements in a knowledgeable manner, and to tactfully and effectively communicate, orally and in writing, with the general public while maintaining effective relationships.
+- Ability to read and interpret code requirements; communicate clearly and tactfully with the public, maintaining professional relationships.

-- Ability to read and interpret construction plans and specifications.
+- Ability to read and interpret simple construction plans and specifications.

-- Ability to maintain good records and prepare written reports.
+- Skill in maintaining accurate records and preparing written reports.

 - Skill in the safe and efficient operation of a motor vehicle.